DogeManiaOfficial/DAO/README.md

-# DAO
+# DAO Charity Wallet
-A Decentralized Autonomous Organization Smart Contract
+A Decentralized Autonomous Organization Charity Wallet Smart Contract

+Only token hodlers will be able to vote for charity transfers